karen-white/financial-demo/data/nlu.md

 - I want to transfer $100 to John
 - i want to transfer $400 to Akela
 - i want transfer money to John
+- I'd like to transfer money to my cc

+## intent:chitchat
+- my name is manas, whats ur name
+- good bye